Yonex

 Yonex Co., Ltd. (ヨネックス株式会社, Yonekkusu Kabushiki-gaisha) is a Japanese sports equipment manufacturing company.
-Yonex produces equipment and apparel for tennis, badminton, golf, and running.
+Yonex produces equipment and apparel for tennis, badminton, golf, running, and snowboarding.

 Its range of products manufactured and commercialized includes equipment for badminton and tennis (rackets, shuttlecocks, balls, bags) and golf (clubs, bags).
 Yonex also produces athletic shoes and apparel including T-shirts, jackets, skirts, shorts, hoodies, leggings and hats.

 History

 The company was founded in 1946 by Minoru Yoneyama as a producer of wooden floats for fishing nets.
 The company was later forced out of this market because of the invention of plastic floats.
 This led to a commitment by Yoneyama to never again be left behind by technological advancements.

 In 1957, Yoneyama began to make badminton racquets for other brands.
 By 1961, the first Yoneyama-branded racquet was introduced, and within another two years an export company was created for the worldwide distribution.
 After the company began to make aluminium badminton racquets in 1969, it found that the same technology could be applied to the tennis racket which the company introduced in 1971.
 The company began to experiment with graphite shafts for both types of rackets and found that these would also be useful for golf clubs.

 In 1982 Yonex came out with the new oversized tennis racquet in the REX-series with the R-7 and R-10 racquets.
 At that time Martina Navratilova played with the R-7 and was very successful.
 One year later, the new series Rexking was developed with the R-22.
 Navratilova subsequently used the white RQ 180 widebody frame until the early 1990s.